AmpliconSuite/AmpliconRepository/README.md

   `env UID=${UID} GID=${GID} docker compose -f docker-compose-dev.yml up`
 - Make sure all folders which are mounted as volumes at runtime are created upfront (below for development):
   `cd AmpliconRepository; mkdir -p logs tmp .aws .git`
+- My local `mongodb` instance is not running or you get `ampliconrepository-mongodb-1 exited with code 14`?
+Try do `cd AmpliconRepository; rm -rf data` and restart using `docker-compose`

 # Testing datasets <a name="test-datasets"></a>